VidyaNayak02/Global-Air-Pollution-Multivariate-Linear-Regression/README.md

 > **The primary value of regularized regression in this project was not simply improving prediction accuracy, but understanding how regularization and feature scaling influence model coefficients and feature selection.**

 ---
+## Conclusion

+This study demonstrates how multivariate linear regression can be extended through regularization and feature scaling to gain deeper insights into model behaviour.
+While the baseline regression provided strong predictive performance, introducing LASSO, Ridge, and Elastic Net highlighted the distinct roles of each method.
+LASSO effectively performed feature selection by eliminating the `CO AQI Value` predictor, Ridge primarily shrank coefficients without exclusion, and Elastic Net offered a balance of both approaches, though its performance was sensitive to hyperparameter choices.

+The comparison between StandardScaler and RobustScaler revealed that, for this dataset, the choice of scaling method produced only minor differences in predictive accuracy.
+Importantly, both scalers led LASSO to select the same set of features, though the magnitude of coefficients varied.
+This underscores that scaling should be considered an integral part of the modelling pipeline, as its influence may become more pronounced in datasets with stronger skewness or extreme outliers.

+Overall, the findings emphasize that the value of regularized regression lies not only in improving prediction accuracy but also in enhancing interpretability.
+By examining how regularization and scaling affect coefficients and feature selection, practitioners can better understand the structure of their data and make more informed modelling decisions.

 ## Technologies Used